 Is all or part of your Co-operative Bank or Britannia mortgage on an interest only basis?
 If so, this means your monthly payment pays only the interest charges on your loan.
 It is important that you plan how you will repay the outstanding balance on your mortgage at the end of the mortgage term.

-If you have concerns regarding your existing repayment plan and require advice on suitable plans we strongly recommend that you seek advice from an Independent Financial Adviser.
+If you have concerns regarding your existing repayment plan or require advice on suitable plans we strongly recommend that you seek advice from an Independent Financial Adviser.

-You’ll find some useful information and free impartial advice about interest only mortgages from the Money Advice Service.
+For useful information and free impartial advice about interest only mortgages, visit the Money Advice Service.

 Please remember it is your responsibility to ensure that you have enough funds to repay your mortgage at the end of the term.